 REST API security risk #1: HTTPS protected API without any authentication

+Among REST API security issues is the risk of HTTPS protected API without any authentication.
 Providing an API using HTTPS is familiar to most developers already.
-But using an API not having any authentication for personalized services can be tricky as the Nissan Leaf Example tells us.
+But using an API without any authentication for personalized services can be tricky, as the Nissan Leaf Example taught us.
 Their API used a Vehicle Number as an identifier to allow actions like turning on the AC or reading the car’s logbook.

-By failure of an Android App, the National Weather Service had to shut down the service for some time.
+A second REST API security issue is when there is no rate limiting or throttle implemented.
+Due to the failure of an Android App, the National Weather Service had to shut down its service for some time.
 The API was not throttled nor limited so the traffic peak directly hit the backend.

 A good practice is to enforce a system-wide quota so that the backend cannot be overloaded.
 An even better practice is to set up an app- and/or user-based quota.
 This can be easily rolled out with the help of a modern API Developer Portal.

-It’s also important to monitor overload situations closely and having implemented API keys or OAuth help identify the root cause more easily.
+It’s also important to monitor overload situations closely and implement API keys or OAuth to help identify the root cause more easily.

-The full disclosure Buffer actually did help to understand the topic in more detail.
+The full disclosure Buffer published at the time helps to understand the topic in more detail.
 In a few words, if you store any kind of identity or identity token somewhere, make sure that the system and APIs are protected and monitored very carefully.
 This starts not only with the API itself, but also where the data is stored, backed up, etc.

 - Secret Key ID to perform HMAC signing (with detection of replay attacks)